 The Self-Care Paradox

-Even so, can you see how it’s possible to hold both of those perspectives at the same time?
-And can you also see that it’s possible for both perspectives to be true, depending on the situation?
+Can you also see that it’s possible for both perspectives to be true, depending on the situation?

 So, let’s revisit the question: is self-care selfless, selfish, or both?
 To answer that, we’ll need to take a closer look at these two labels.